JRP1956/Blood-Donation-Camp-Manager/README.md

 - Fork the repo, create a feature branch, and open a PR.
 - Keep code readable, follow existing naming and formatting conventions.

-## License
-- MIT License (or your preferred license).

 ## Acknowledgments
 - Built with Java Swing.
 Designed for quick, local, database-free management of donation camps.

-You can paste this directly into your README.md.